• Home

 • Put a matching picture or image (or number) on the floor so student stands on the image they are holding

-• Use fewer cards for classes who have more challenges
+• Use fewer cards for classes that have more challenges

 I would definitely recommend doing this exercise every day as part of your lesson plan.
-In addition, if at all possible, I like to have the kids (in their communication mode of their choice) read their card as you go through the time line.
+In addition, if at all possible, I like to have the kids (in the communication mode of their choice) read their card as you go through the timeline.
 I also liked taping the cards up in the front of the room after the exercise is complete so the students can see the finished product from the front.
-One last way that is super exciting to the kids is to video tape them reciting the finalized timeline.
+One last way that is super exciting to the kids is to videotape them reciting the finalized timeline.
 It is another great review tool!

 Ready to try it?
 Click below to download a life-sized timeline for FREE.
 I hope you find this activity as engaging and impactful as I did.
 You will receive an email with access to the following timelines.
 Try one (or more) with your next history lesson!!